Sino-Soviet border conflict: Battle of Zhenbao (Damansky) Island

 Soviet officials believed the attack was devastating for the Chinese troops and materials, which could not be verified by Chinese sources.
 The Chinese troops left their positions on the island, and the Soviets withdrew to their positions on the Russian bank of the Ussuri River.
 Vladimir Gorodinsky claims that the main group of Chinese troops near the island did not suffer any significant losses as a result of the usage of BM-21 due to a mistake in the calculation by the Headquarters of the Rocket Forces.
 He claims that after 21:00, the Chinese began firing heavy mortars not only at the island but at the Soviet territory as well and Major V. Nesov, commander of the 135th Motorized Infantry Division, was forced to order the division and frontier guards to retreat 4–5 kilometers inland to avoid casualties.
 Maxwell notes that much of academic writing about the Zhenbao incident still argues that it resulted from an unprovoked aggressive action by China and that the USSR was unquestionably the victor.

 On 16 March, the Soviets entered the island to collect their dead, with the Chinese holding their fire.
 On 17 March, the Soviets tried to recover a disabled T-62 tank from the island, but their effort was repelled by Chinese artillery.
 On 21 March, the Soviets sent a demolition team in an attempt to destroy the tank.
 The Chinese opened fire and thwarted the Soviet attempt.
 With the help of divers from the Chinese navy, the PLA pulled the T-62 tank onshore.
 The tank was later given to the Chinese Military Museum.

 The periods just before and after the Damanski Island clashes were marked by a sudden increase in Soviet spy satellites launched, presumably to surveil Chinese forces.
 Ten satellites were orbited from 25 February to 23 April, six from Plesetsk Cosmodrome and four from Tyuratam, compared to just two in the prior two months and six in the subsequent months in 1969, and compared to six total in the same two-month period in 1968.

+As relations further deteriorated after the battle, Lin Biao issued Order No. 1 to "strengthen combat readiness to prevent an enemy surprise strike."
+Among the measures taken, China's three top secret nuclear production plants, which were close to the border with the Soviet Union, relocated to Third Front areas.

 Until 1991, the island remained contested.
 According to Chinese sources, the Chinese had built barracks and conducted constant presence on the island since August 1969.
 Ryabushkin claims that the Soviet border guards had continued to thwart all Chinese attempts to land on it until 10 September when they were ordered to cease fire, effectively surrendering the island, in preparation for the Kosygin-Zhou talks that happened on 11 September.